In the current COVID-19 pandemic, even at LEVEL 1 please note the following –

 - Because we are only seeing people by appointment and to protect and rest our team, we will close at 5pm on weekdays.

-- We will also be closed on a weekend.
+- We will also be closed on weekends.

 - When we are closed, in the event of an emergency call 111.
 If you require urgent assistance call City Medical 06 835 4999